 Can You Live in the Silence?

-I was thinking how much I am alone.
+I was thinking about how I spend a lot of time alone.
 Ever since I can remember, I have never minded being alone.
 Not all the time, of course, but I enjoy the silence.
-Sometimes when I’m working, I listen to my iPod with smooth jazz and the soundtrack to The Theory of Everything, but I sometimes work in silence.
+Sometimes, when I’m working, I listen to smooth jazz or my instrumental playlist; however, I also work in silence, as I’m doing now.

 Being alone in a quiet place allows us to center ourselves, get balanced, and reflect.

-I wonder how many of us don’t do that, given that some folks are okay acting the way they do.
-Perhaps they never want to hear their thoughts, so they focus on other people and could be harmful.
+I wonder how many of us don’t do that, given that some folks seem to be okay acting the way they do.
+Perhaps they never want to hear their thoughts.
 How else can you explain mean, rude, and arrogant people?

 It’s sad, really, because I believe that mean people are hurt people.
 Is it as simple as ‘misery loves company’?
 I am not sure.

 I used to fill my days with so much.
 I’d cram in things to do in an hour that another person might take a few hours.
-I was constantly going all the time.
+I was constantly on the go all the time.
 If my body wasn’t going, my mind was.
-I had a job working at a university as an administrative assistant to many professors, handled a writing contest, and helping with a new master’s program.
+I worked as an administrative assistant to numerous professors at a university, handled a writing contest, and assisted with the launch of a new master’s program.
 I was doing three jobs, getting paid for one.
-While I was there, always busy, I had a smile on my face.
+While I was there, always busy, I wore a smile on my face.
 Classical music played softly in the background.
 I had everything under control.
-When I left and got into my car, and was in the silence, I grew sad.
-I couldn’t stand working there.
-It went against everything I was, and the pay did not warrant me suffering as I did.
+When I left and got into my car, I drove in silence, listening to my thoughts.
+I couldn’t stand working there and knew I had to honor myself better.
+It went against everything I was, and the pay did not warrant the suffering I endured.

 In the silence, I realized I was worth more and left that job.

-Now, my silence gives me positive affirmations, positive thoughts, and love.
+Now, in the silence, I connect with who I am.
+I am centered and calm.
 It took me a long time to get here, but this is what I had to do to heal.
-It’s what we all have to do to heal – live in the silence and be okay there.
+It’s what we all have to do to heal – live in the silence and be okay with that.

 When we change our thinking, we change our lives.
 Silence is where we control our thoughts.
-It’s where we have the power to overwrite past pain with new positive beliefs.
+It’s where we have the power to overwrite the past with new positive beliefs.

-Thank you for reading this, and I hope I offered something good to think about.
+Thank you for reading this.
+I hope I’ve offered something worth thinking about.

 To the silence,